Uladzimir Karvat: Early life and career

 He had been awarded the Order for Service to the Homeland in the Armed Forces of the USSR 3rd class and the Jubilee Medal "70 Years of the Armed Forces of the USSR".

 In August 1994, three years after the Soviet Union collapsed, he decided to serve in the newly created Armed Forces of Belarus.
-On September 11, 1994, Karvat took an oath of loyalty to the people of Belarus.
+On 11 September 1994 Karvat took an oath of loyalty to the people of Belarus.
 He was given the command of a tactical training unit of the 61st airbase in Baranovichi.

 Accident

-Karvat was honored posthumously for his heroic actions, which took place on November 21, 1996, when his training aircraft (a Sukhoi Su-27p) caught fire.
+Karvat was honored posthumously for his heroic actions, which took place on 21 November 1996, when his training aircraft (a Sukhoi Su-27p) caught fire.
 Though he was given the order to eject, the plane was heading directly for a populated area.
 Keeping that in mind, Karvat steered the plane until it crashed 1 km away from the area of Hacišča, killing him.
-President Alexander Lukashenko issued Decree Number 484 that day, awarding Karvat with the title Hero of Belarus.
+President Alexander Lukashenko issued Decree Number 484 on 21 November 1996, awarding Karvat with the title Hero of Belarus.
 The decree stated: "For heroism while in the performance of military duty, we award Lieutenant Colonel Karvat, Uładzimir Mikałajevič the title "Hero of Belarus" (posthumous).